MelissaTanksley/MelissaTanksley/README.md

 - 🔭 I’m currently working on ...
-* WEBJr - Currently collaborating remotely with 12 other engineers.
+* WEBJr - Collaborating remotely with 12 other engineers.
 I am the UX Designer and Front End Developer for a website that helps junior devlopers seek jobs.
-* Family Promise - Currently collaborating with 10 other engineers to create a computerized intake form for a homeless shelter.
+* Family Promise - Collaborating with 10 other engineers to create a computerized intake form for a homeless shelter.
 I created wireframes and intake forms.

 - 🌱 I’m currently learning ...
-* I am currently freshening up my skills in Python using a Udemy course
+* and freshening up my skills in Python using a Udemy Complete Bootcamp course
-* I am currently taking UX Design classes through https://www.interaction-design.org/
+* taking UX Design classes through https://www.interaction-design.org/

 - 👯 I’m looking to collaborate on ...
 * Developing video games of all sorts